SoftwareAG/c8y-docs/content/web/microfrontends-bundle/add-a-custom-widget-with-plugin.md

 ---
-title: Custom widget plugin with Module Federation
+title: Custom widget plugin
 layout: redirect
-weight: 40
+weight: 20
 ---

-**Version:** 1011.153.0 | **Packages:** @c8y/cli, @c8y/apps and @c8y/ngx-components

 See [Add a custom widget to a dashboard > Create the widget components](#2-create-the-widget-components) on how to create a simple widget, what its structure looks like and how to add it to your application.
-The following tutorial focuses on how you can add this widget to an application using the Module Federation and how this process differs from the previous one.
+The following tutorial focuses on how you can add this widget to an application using the micro frontend architecture and how this process differs from the previous one.

-The solution below is fully based on the Module Federation functionality introduced in Webpack 5.
+ > The solution below is fully based on the Module Federation functionality introduced in Webpack 5.
 For more information on the functionality refer to [Webpack: Module Federation](https://webpack.js.org/concepts/module-federation/).

 ### 1. Initialize the widget plugin example